Container gardening with herbal plants is an easy alternative to keeping a formal herb garden.

 Why Grow Herbs in Containers?

 There are many reasons for growing herbs in containers.
-You may be short on space, have poor soil conditions, want to prolong the growing season, need to keep the herbs close at hand for use in the kitchen, want to keep the invasive herbs at bay, or maybe you are an apartment dweller with a taste for fresh herbs but no yard to grow them.
+You may be short on space, have poor soil conditions, want to prolong the growing season, keep the herbs close at hand for use in the kitchen, keep invasive herbs at bay, or maybe you are an apartment dweller with a taste for fresh herbs but no yard to grow them.

 Whatever your reasons, most herbs are well-suited for growing in containers and can exist anywhere provided they are given the proper amount of sunlight, water, and good soil.